codenaz/react-multiple-image-input/README.md

 All crop params are initially optional.

-\* _While you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` and passed into the component._
+\* _While you can initially omit the crop object, any subsequent change will need to be saved and passed into the component._

 ```js
 crop: {